sigcsets/sigcse2020/info/studentvolunteers.md

 * **STEP 2**: SEPARATELY register for the SIGCSE symposium as a student.
 Note you will need to pay the registration fee and the costs of any additions to registration (e.g., workshop), but the main conference registration fee will be refunded 4-6 weeks after the conference assuming that you complete all of your volunteer hours.

 {% callout warning %}
-Please note that while in previous years we have been able to accept everyone who registered in December and January and often anyone interested, we cannot guarantee that this is the case every year.
+Please note that while in previous years we have been able to accept everyone who registered in January and often anyone interested, we cannot guarantee that this is the case every year.
 Please try to register as early as possible (you can provide your availability for shifts closer to the conference start as we understand that it can take a little while to arrange travel).
 {% endcallout %}

 Also, please note that if you are no longer able to attend, we greatly appreciate you going back to the registration system to cancel.

-## What To Do Once at SIGCSE
+## What To Do Once at SIGCSE Technical Symposium

 Upon arrival at the conference site, you must check in at the main SIGCSE Conference Registration Desk to receive your conference registration packet.
 Then visit the Student Volunteer Office to check in (so we know you are around) and to receive any needed instructions or updates.